 Rules of Thumb for Keeping Those Winter Potted Plants Alive:

 - Select hardy plants.
 We recommend going at least two zones colder than your USDA Hardiness Zone.

 - Make sure you use a container or pot that drains well and is weather-resistant.
-The Trex® Outdoor Furniture™ composite planters won’t rot, crack, splinter, or fade—even during harsh winters.
+The Trex® Outdoor Furniture™ planters won’t rot, crack, splinter, or fade—even during harsh winters.

 - Plant prior to a hard freeze to ensure your plants acclimate post-planting.

 - Follow plant recommendations for amount of sun, frequency of watering, and timing of fertilizer.

 Do-It-Yourself Arrangements and Centerpieces

 If your thumb is more black than green, you can put together stunning centerpieces that perfectly complement your Trex® Outdoor Furniture™ Surf City Collection Dining Table or your Rockport Club outdoor coffee table.